Ionut2888/Poker-game/README.md

 Table of Contents

-1.Introduction
-2.Requirements
-3.How to Build
-4.How to Play
-5.Game Rules
-6.Implementation Details
-Contributing
-7.License

 1. Introduction
+2. Requirements
+3. How to Build
+4. How to Play
+5. Game Rules
+6. Implementation Details
+7. License

+1) Introduction
 This project is a C++ implementation of a Poker Game.
 It provides a command-line interface for playing poker against a dealer.
 The game uses a simplified set of rules, and players can place bets and try their luck against the dealer.

 2. Requirements